msteinbeck/tinyspline/README.md

 ### Getting Started

-A variety of examples (unit tests) can be found in the [test](test) subdirectory.
-The [examples](examples) subdirectory contains at least one example for each interface (target language).
+A variety of examples (tests) can be found in the [test](test) subdirectory.

-The following listing shows a python example:
+The following listing shows a Python example:

 ```python
 from tinyspline import *